chaozek/portfolio/README.md

 Link [Blog](https://pavelkaplan.eu/blog).

-LocalStorage & dynamic routing & custom hook (useLocalStorage) was used in this app.
+LocalStorage & dynamic routing & custom hook (useLocalStorage) & external npm library react-markdown was used in this app.
 In the future as I'll have a minute I want to make this app CRUD, also connected with backend.